First Run

 Test SSH.

-Terminal window This should print the VM hostname and uptime without prompting for a password (assuming SSH key auth is configured).
+Terminal window ssh openclaw 'hostname && uptime'openclawis the SSH alias the installer writes for the VM (it resolves to the bridge address,10.0.0.10by default).
+This should print the VM hostname and uptime without prompting for a password, assuming SSH key auth is configured. -

 Check VM services.

 Section titled “What Comes Next”With a verified installation, you are ready to start using Sanctum.
 The hard part is over.
 (That was a lie.
 The hard part is maintenance.
-But you have a watchdog for that now.)
+But R2D2 takes the night shift now.)

 Here are recommended next steps: